bnhf/openvpn-tap-external-web-ui/README.md

     cd build
     ./build.sh

+For building on ARMv7:

+    In the dockerfile inside the build folder, comment out debian:bullseye as a source , and uncomment balenalib/raspberry-pi-debian:latest
+    In build.sh, change the docker build to <your-docker-hub-repo-here>/openvpn-tap-external-web-ui:armv7 It's highly recommended that you use Visual Studio Code with the "Remote - SSH" extension (in addition to the "Go" extension of course) from a more powerful machine

 ## Todo

 * ARMv7 version for the Raspberry Pi -- Done!
 * Update "Memory usage" on the status page to display more accurate data
-* Add certificate revocation from the GUI -- currently can be done only from the commandline
+* Add certificate revocation from the GUI -- currently can be done only from the commandline via PiVPN -r username

 ## License